0xpuck/amazon_scraper/README.md

 - `search`: The search term you want to use (e.g., "Intel NUC").
 - `category`: The category within which to search (e.g., "computers").
 - `filter_word`: An optional parameter to further filter search results by a specific keyword.
+- `exclude_sponsored`: An optional parameter to exclude sponsored product links from the results.
+Set to "True" to exclude sponsored links.

 ## Contributing